DanielChrobak/Hyper-V-GPU-Manager/README.md

 ### List VMs & GPU Info

-Displays comprehensive inventory of all VMs and host GPU information.
+Displays comprehensive inventory of all VMs and host GPU information with accurate VRAM detection using vendor-specific tools.

 ```powershell
 PS> (Select "List VMs & GPU Info" from menu)